dtison/euler-utils-go/README.md

 This package has functions to generate Prime numbers, find Prime factors, pandigital functions.

 If you are working on Project Euler in Go, these will help you.
+In here you will find the raw materials with which to do these problems.

 **TESTING**